Respecting User Privacy

 CoughDrop can optionally send out notifications to communicators and supervisors.
 These notifications include things like weekly usage summaries, notifications of badges earned, or messages sent by the communicator from within the app.
 It is possible that information sent in these notifications will contain user-generated information such as buttons pressed or goals set.
 These notifications can be sent via email, SMS, or as alerts on the user's dashboard.
 Email is the default notification policy.
 If private information has been added to boards or used in creating goals or other such systems, we encourage communicators and supervisors to set their notification preferences to remain within the app so as to prevent the unwanted exposure of user information.

 CoughDrop is accessible from mobile and Windows apps, or from any modern web browser.
 Access requires entering the user's user name and password before being granted access to the user's interface, which will include their own content and the content of any users who have added them as a supervisor.
-When accessing from a web browser, the user session will expire by default after 24 hours of inactivity.
+When accessing from a web browser, the user session will expire by default after 24 hours of inactivity unless otherwise specified by the user.
 The user can opt-in to a longer timeout which will expire after multiple days of inactivity.
 To help protect user information, we encourage browser-based logins to use the shorter timeout, and to manually log out after each session.
 App-based logins use the longer timeout by default, so we encourage app-based logins to set up a device-level PIN or password to prevent unauthorized access through the physical device.

 Removing Old Data